LinEAS: End-to-end Learning of Activation Steering with a Distributional Loss: Related Work

 \section{Related Work}

-The growing capabilities and prevalence of {\LLM}s \citep{brown2020language}, along with the rising costs of fine-tuning and alignment, have driven research into their controllability through cheaper forms of interventions.
-Most relevant to our work are activation steering methods, also called representation engineering \citep{zou2023representation}.
-These methods learn lightweight interventions on a subset of activations of generative models, to steer them towards a desired property.
+We classify steering methods based on whether they require strong (paired data or use of a human supervision / oracle) or weak supervision (unpaired data and no further supervision).

+\textbf{Strong supervision}. \caa \citep{rimsky2023steering} calculates the steering vector as the mean of differences between two sets of paired prompts.
+ReFT \citep{wuandarora2024reft} optimizes low-rank projections of representations.
+LoFiT \citep{yin2024lofit} learns a bias added to the representations of pre-selected attention heads.
+LoFiT training is similar to ReFT (although simpler, since only biases are trained).
+BitFit \citep{ben-zaken-etal-2022-bitfit} directly finetunes the bias terms of pre-selected linear layers.
+Most of these methods can be viewed as a simplified version of LoRA \citep{hulora}.
+Similarly to LoRA they also require either paired data or a human /oracle supervision during training.

-\textbf{Single-property steering.} Most works focus on controlling a single property through activation steering (e.g., toxicity).
-The earliest among those methods, \actadd \citep{turner2023activation}, uses a contrast prompt (one positive and one negative example) to construct a shift vector that is added to activations for steering during inference.
-CAA \citep{rimsky2023steering} extends \actadd by calculating the shift vector for steering based on a dataset of contrast pairs (rather than a single pair), adding the mean difference during inference time for steering. \iti \citep{li2024inference} uses a shift vector orthogonal to the hyperplane learned by a binary linear classifier on the activations from two sets of sentences.
-With a different approach, \aura by \citet{suau2024whispering} dampens activations proportionally to each neuron's ability to classify toxic and non-toxic sentences, effectively mitigating toxicity. \repe by \citet{zou2023representation} proposes to compute steering vectors at inference time based on prompt pairs. \citet{wuandarora2024reft} considers activations relationships using a low-rank projection to exchange information with a counterfactual representation and \citet{geiger2024finding} consider interventions on rotations of subsets of features.
-Closest to our work, \linearact \cite{rodriguez2024controllinglanguagediffusionmodels} uses an affine map to steer activations.
+\textbf{Weak supervision}.
+Some methods propose to add a vector to the activations.
+For example, \actadd \citep{turner2023activation} uses the difference between 2 prompts and Mean-AcT the difference in means~\cite{rodriguez2024controllinglanguagediffusionmodels}. \iti \citep{li2024inference} uses a steering vector orthogonal to the hyperplane learned by a binary linear classifier on the activations from two sets of sentences.
+With a different approach, \aura by \citet{suau2024whispering} dampens activations proportionally to each neuron's ability to classify toxic and non-toxic sentences, effectively mitigating toxicity. \repe, by \citet{zou2023representation}, does require paired data, however, we place this algorithm in the weak supervision family since it computes steering vectors based on a single prompt pair.
+Closest to our work, \linearact \citep{rodriguez2024controllinglanguagediffusionmodels} uses an affine map to steer activations.
+In \Cref{sec:loss} we discuss in more detail the differences between our proposed \method with \linearact and other methods.